-An innovative easy to navigate animated app, loaded onto a tablet and made available to people caught in crisis.
+An innovative easy to navigate animated app, loaded onto a tablet and made available to people caught in crisis with disaster management plans and critical informative solutions.

-A specialised team of experts develop the latest cutting edge solutions based around our 6 pillars.
+A specialised team of experts developing the latest cutting edge solutions based around our pillars.

 FAT as an App will be available as a first aid safety measure for the general public and also available as a fully loaded digital tablet distributed through humanitarian aid drop offs to people caught in crisis.
 Under our directives, our volunteers and partner NGO's will undergo training in order to provide an effective delivery of tablets to all recipients.
 Our duty of care to our staff and partners prevents us from exposing our personnel to any threat of harm.
 In this event we will resort to drones as the preferred method of delivery of our Tablets.